ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/sbc_setup.md

 <div class="notice--info">{{ info_01 | markdownify }}</div>

 {% capture info_02 %}
 **NOTE**: Raspberry Pi 3 B+ is available in TurtleBot3 Burger and Waffle Pi.
 If you use Raspberry Pi 3 B+, please refer to the following.
-- For Ubuntu MATE, it does not support the Raspberry Pi B+.
-So the first method described above can not be used.
-Instead, we recommend using a second method `Install Linux based on Raspbian` below.
 {% endcapture %}
 <div class="notice--info">{{ info_02 | markdownify }}</div>